Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Intrinsic Phase Synchronization

-As seen in the foregoing, information (both phase and amplitude) about any change is preserved across multiple ITD components.
-Therefore, it is important to select a set of rotation components that would be {dynamically similar} so that the information contained therein, when fused together, would be positively reinforced resulting in an enhanced sensitivity and specificity about the change points.
-To address this point, we introduce the concept of \textit{\textbf{maximal mutual agreement}} as follows:
+As noted in the previous section, it is important to select a set $\mathcal{G}$ of rotation components that would be dynamically similar so that the information contained therein, when fused together, would positively reinforce the presence of a feature or a change point.
+That is, $\Phi^{j,j+1}_k\rightarrow1$ for $R^j(t),R^{j+1}(t)\in \mathcal{G}$ whenever $k$ is a sharp change point or a feature of interest, and $\Phi^{j,j+1}_k\rightarrow0$ otherwise.
+This will result in enhanced sensitivity and specificity of detecting change points.
+We refer to such dynamically similar set of components $\mathcal{G}$ as the set with \textbf{\textit{maximum mutual agreement}}.

-\begin{definition}{2} \normalfont {A set of rotation components, $\mathcal{G}$, with maximal mutual agreement is the minimal set of $\left\lbrace R^j{(t)}\right\rbrace _{j\in J}$ that would capture and reinforce the information about a key feature or change. } \end{definition}